NANDbrew/NANDTweaks/README.md

 - steering angle and if it's locked
 - door state (open/closed. applies to Junk hatches and Jong doors)

+**Ladder Improvements**
+- allows gunwale ladders to be used from a nearby boat
+- animates ladder movement

+**Item stuff**
+- push/pull held item by holding the modifier key and scrolling
+- rotate held item around the third axis by holding the modifier key and scrolling

+**Misc.
+Info**
+- Elixir Text: energy and snake oil can now show their type when looked at (also drinking now makes a sound)
+- Box Labels: Add pictograms to tobacco, tea, coffee and candle boxes

+**Chip Log Alternate mode**
+- Chip log can be toggled between normal and nm/hr acurrate
+- Scale can be changed (changes chiplog and depending on setting, the mission ui)
+  - 60 matches real world nautical miles
+  - 90 matches normal mission miles
+  - 140 matches normal chip log knots

 **Other:**
-- Elixirs can now show their type when looked at (also drinking now makes a sound)
 - Scrolls can be closed/opened with right click
 - Alcohol now makes sleep longer. _originally by Rahakami_
 - Add interior triggers to indoor shops/offices/inns (wind/rain now go quiet like they do in ships' cabins)